carrvo/SVNmentions/README.md

     - `SVNLocationPath` - webspace path that is parent to the repository - this matches the `Location` directive

 ### Apache Configuration Optional
-- `SetEnv WebmentionUsername` - the username that will be used during the content update to commit to the repository
+- `SetEnv WebmentionUsername <SVNmention>` - the username that will be used during the content update to commit to the repository
-- `SetEnv WebmentionsCommitMessage` - the commit message used during the content update to commit to the repository
+- `SetEnv WebmentionsCommitMessage "<SVNmention received>"` - the commit message used during the content update to commit to the repository

 ### Supporting Endpoints Must Include
 These endpoints *must* be within an SVN repository and *must* reside on the same domain as the webmention endpoint.